ayushxx7/ayush-mandowara-blog/content/DeepLearning/05-CNN-Practical-Applications.md

 - It finds better application in non-natural images
 - Non-natural images are usually specific to the range of the values that they lie between - dividing by 255 distorts the data of this image (e.g. some MRI regions have pixels that never reach 255, and hence 255 is an arbitrary value.)

-**Which betwen (0 to 1)  and (-1 to 1) is a more suitable range for input data in the case we use a neural network with ReLU activation?**
+**Which between (0 to 1)  and (-1 to 1) is a more suitable range for input data in the case we use a neural network with ReLU activation?**
 - 0 to 1 range is preferred in the case we use a neural network with ReLU activation as it discards the data below the value 0.

 **Which of the following are the suitable transformations in the case you have outliers in the input data?**